artdecocode/expensive/README.md

 	                 	the API key and ip address.
 	--info, -i       	Show the information for the domain.
 	--register, -r   	Register the domain.
-	--github, -g     	Setup GitHub pages for the apex domain as per docs https://git.io/fjyr7 Also removes the parking page
-	                 	and URL redirect.
-All other hosts are kept itact.
 	--whois, -w      	Display brief WHOIS data.
 	--Whois          	Display full WHOIS data.
 	--coupon         	Find this month's coupon.